RodniO/Low-rank-Monte-Carlo/README.md

 Hello!
-This repository contains a Fortran code of the methods from [2] A.I.
+This repository contains a Fortran code of the methods from [1] A.I.
 Osinsky.
 Rectangular maximum volume and projective volume search algorithms // arXiv 1809.02334 (Submitted on 7 Sep 2018)

-Also includes matrix completion algorithm based on projective volume from O.S.
+Also includes matrix completion algorithm based on projective volume from [2] O.S.
 Lebedeva, A.I.
 Osinsky, S.V.
 Petrov.
 Low-Rank Approximation Algorithms for Matrix Completion with Random Sampling // Comput.
 Math. and Math.
 Phys.
 61, 799–815 (2021).

 Module ModAppr contains subroutines for low-rank approximations.
 Module ModRecon contains subroutines for matrix completion (reconstruction).
 There are also vector (ModVec) and matrix (ModMtrx) modules, which can be quite useful.

 The use of all of the approximation algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90.
+Nonnegative approximation is illustrated in incfiles/ExampleP.f90.
 Matrix completion is illustrated in incfiles/ExampleR.f90

 To compile and run it, use either